JavaScript is required

 • communicate clearly to families about Free Kinder, including that:

-Confirming a child’s funded kindergarten program
+Confirming a funded kindergarten program

 If a child is enrolled at more than one service and funding is paid to a service where the family does not wish to claim their funded place, the department will recoup the funding.

-Sessional services with programs over 15 hours
+Sessional services with programs offering additional hours

 The fees for these extra hours can be set by the service in consultation with their community.
 These fees are not subject to funded kindergarten fee policies.